 Google Injects Google Shopping With Amazon Talent In Rangespan Acquisition

-Google’s ongoing efforts to bolster its product search portal, Google Shopping, and take on Amazon and Ebay has got another boost.
-The company has acquired Rangespan, a London based start-up that developed backend supply chain management software for online retailers.
+Google’s ongoing efforts to bolster its product search portal, Google Shopping, and take on Amazon and Ebay just got another boost.
+The company has acquired Rangespan, a London based start-up that developed back-end supply chain management software for online retailers.

 Founded by Amazon veterans, Rangespan’s predictive software helps surface products that are likely to be hits based on real-time analytics as well as simplify inventory and order management.

 A Google spokesperson confirmed the deal and said the team will be joining Google Shopping to improve services for shoppers and retailers.
 Terms of the deal were not disclosed.

 Rangespan shared the news of the acquisition on its website:

 We are very happy to announce that Rangespan is joining Google.
 We will continue to work on services for shoppers and retailers at Google, and we’re super excited about the opportunities to come.